What kind of choice do you have in your life?

 Foods like kimchi, sauerkraut, cheddar cheese, and sourdough bread are very good for our microbiome system.

-They metabolize the food and drink we consume.
+They metabolize the food and drink we eat.

 After that they create either beneficial or harmful byproducts that influence our health.

-I learned about another defense system in our body: immunity.
+I found the key role of another defense system in our body, the immunity.

 Foods like blackberries, walnuts, and pomegranate are very good for our immune system.

-I learned about angiogenesis in our body, which I had no idea before how it works.
+I found the relationship between common food and angiogenesis in our body, which I had no idea before how it works.

 Angiogenesis is the process by which 60 thousand miles of blood vessels are formed.

 If all our blood vessels were lined up end to end, they would encircle the earth twice.
-Remarkably, it takes only 60 seconds from the time your heart pumps out a drop of blood for it to circulate throughout the body and back again.
+In 60 seconds, our heart pumps out a drop of blood for blood vessel to circulate throughout the body and back again.

 Green tea contains a bioactive compound called epigallocatechin-3-gallate (EGCG), which is a potent angiogenesis inhibitor.